-On the eve of Elon Musk’s $44 billion, chaotic acquisition of Twitter, employees are wondering what their new “Chief Twit” has in store for them.
+On the eve of Elon Musk’s $44 billion, chaotic acquisition of Twitter, the company’s employees are wondering what their new “Chief Twit” has in store for them.

 Musk’s takeover is expected to close on Friday, with Twitter going private and delisting from the New York Stock Exchange.
-Despite a message from CMO Leslie Berland on Wednesday saying they’d “hear from him directly on Friday,” an employee all-hands with Musk has yet to be scheduled as of press time.
+Despite a message from CMO Leslie Berland on Wednesday saying they’d “hear from him directly on Friday,” an all-hands with Musk has yet to be scheduled.
 Meanwhile, Twitter’s current CEO, Parag Agrawal, hasn’t addressed employees in weeks.

-While employees wait for more from Musk, the reality of the acquisition is starting to set in.
+While the rank and file waits for more from Musk, the reality of the acquisition is starting to set in.
 On Thursday afternoon, an internal memo seen by The Verge said that Twitter’s code would be frozen until Tuesday, November 1st at 10AM PT — the same day that many employees will see their current batch of equity and cash compensation vest.
 Then Musk had some of Twitter’s product leaders meet with employees from Tesla, presumably to help him get a handle on what exactly he is buying.
 (Bloomberg first reported the meeting.)
 Later in the day, employees donned costumes and brought their kids to work for a #trickortweet Halloween party at Twitter’s offices.

-Since Musk suddenly proclaimed he actually wanted to buy Twitter again earlier this month, Twitter’s most internally visible leader has been Jay Sullivan, the general manager of consumer and revenue product.
-He has been holding regular listening sessions with employees, but on Thursday, shortly after employees received a calendar invite for a “quick informal check in” call with him at 7:35PM ET, the meeting was canceled “until further notice” without explanation.
+Since Musk suddenly proclaimed that he actually wanted to buy Twitter again earlier this month, Twitter’s most visible leader internally has been Jay Sullivan, the general manager of consumer and revenue product.
+He had been holding regular listening sessions with employees, but on Thursday, shortly after employees received a calendar invite for a “quick informal check in” call with him at 7:35PM ET, the meeting was canceled “until further notice” without explanation.